Skip to main content

 The Open Source Lakehouse for the AI Era

-Every Client.
-Human or Agent.
+Human or agent.

 Ship Iceberg REST on any cloud and any existing Hive.
 Federate Hudi, Delta, Lance, and filesets.
 One authorization path for every client, human or agent.
 Built on Apache Gravitino.